BitGnat/dmt-bitcoin/README.md

 - based on bit patterns (0's & 1's) found in the bits hexadecimal of mined ₿itcoin blocks

 👉 **dmt-bitcoins** ... are ...
-- an aggregation of twelve (12) DMT UNAT sets
+- grouped into twelve (12) sets according to the bit pattern

 👉 **dmt-bitcoins** ... are ...
 - available to mint on [mscribe.io](https://mscribe.io/nats?t=latest)